exastencil/existential/TRADES.md

 - Master
   - Sells Bottle o' Enchanting for High Covalence Dust (*can be transmuted to gain experience*)

+## Cartographer

+While I considered somehow adding hints to atlases in the Cartographer's trades, generated Atlases just wouldn't work.
+So for now their trades are just the standard trades match to resonable EMC values.
+Glass Panes were switched for Glass, since panes don't have an EMC value.

+- Novice
+  - Buys Paper for Medium Dust
+  - Sells Empty Maps for High Dust
+- Apprentice
+  - Buys Glass for Low Dust
+  - Sells Filled Map for High Dust and a Compass
+- Journeyman
+  - Buys Compass for High Dust
+  - Sells another Filled Map for High Dust and a Compass
+- Expert
+  - Sells Item Frame for Medium Dust
+  - Sells a random coloured Banner for Medium Dust
+- Master
+  - Sells Globe Banner Pattern for High Dust

 ## Farmer

 - Novice